What is the definition of a Bachelor of Applied Science degree?

 Are online and half and half courses available?

-The program is available totally in both formats.
+Yes.
 Please see the online schedule for available course offerings.
 Online courses require 100 percent of class time through the Internet.
 Half/Half Web-enhanced courses require 50 percent class time in a face-to-face traditional classroom setting and 50 percent of class time through the Internet.
 In addition, many of the BAS courses are offered in a six, seven, or eight-week format depending on the semester.